North of North

-North of North is a Canadian comedy television series that premiered on CBC, APTN, and Netflix in 2025.
+North of North is a Canadian comedy television series that premiered on CBC Television (CBC), the Aboriginal Peoples Television Network (APTN), and Netflix in 2025, consisting of eight 24-minute episodes.
+It is Netflix's first Canadian original series.

 Anna Lambe plays Siaja, a young Inuk woman in the small fictional Canadian Arctic community of Ice Cove, on Prince of Wales Island in Nunavut.
+North of North, while fictional, is heavily inspired by small Inuit communities in the Arctic.

-On April 29, 2025, the show was renewed for a second season.
+On April 29, 2025, the show was renewed for a second season, which premiered in September 2026.

 Synopsis

-A young Inuk mother tries to reinvent herself after a spontaneous and extremely public exit from her marriage with the town's golden boy in a tiny, tight-knit Arctic town.
-She must navigate the unpredictable, and often hilarious, highs and lows that come with relationships, motherhood, a new job, and finding her own way.
+A young Inuk mother in an Arctic town tries to reinvent herself after a spontaneous public exit from her marriage to the town's golden boy and her navigation through relationships, motherhood, and a new job.
+North of North addresses issues faced in Inuit communities through a comedic lens.